 Gen Xers are used to doing things on their own with minimal supervision.
 Avoid micromanagement and allow Gen Xers to work independently, trusting them to get the job done.

 As an employer, you cannot afford to let Xers disengage because they are the vast majority of future leaders.
 Here are some bonus tips:

 - Offer telecommuting and flexible work schedules to help Gen Xers juggle work and family.

 - Utilize comp days as incentives for productivity.
-Awards banquets and incentives that take place outside of work hours rarely appeal to Xers as it is now the thing keeping them from being with their family.
+Awards banquets and incentives that take place outside of work hours rarely appeal to Xers as it is now the thing keeping them from being with their families.

-- Provide personal time-saving services (e.g. dry cleaning) as perks.
+- Provide personal time-saving services (e.g., dry cleaning) as perks.

 - Keep red tape to a minimum.
 Instead, encourage free thinking and entrepreneurialism.

 - Make sure meetings have a point and are beneficial.